jmaddr/SonosCE/README.md

 # SonosCE
-This macro and corresponding In-Room Control sample demonstrates how to create an in-room control application that controls the background music in the same room as the codec.
+This macro and corresponding In-Room Control samples demonstrate how to create an in-room control application that controls the background music in the same room as the codec.
 This specific Macro controls a previously created Sonos account via IFTT webhooks.
 Further, it provides and auto-mute and auto-resume of the background music upon an incoming or outgoing call notification.

 ---